red-gate/XmlDoc2CmdletDoc/README.md

 }
 ```

-Guidance on writing the cmdlet notes can be found at http://msdn.microsoft.com/en-us/library/bb736330.aspx.
+Guidance on writing cmdlet notes can be found at http://msdn.microsoft.com/en-us/library/bb736330.aspx.

 ## Cmdlet examples